 Before the injection, the medical provider disinfects the patient’s skin in the treatment area and marks the locations where they will inject the filler.
 They may apply a topical numbing cream if the patient is concerned about the pain, though the injections include lidocaine.

 The medical provider injects the filler into the target area.
-The amount of filler used depends on the treatment area and the desired outcome.
 The injection process typically lasts about 15 minutes but depends on the size of the treated area.
 The medical provider then gently massages the area to ensure no lumps form and the filler is distributed evenly.

 There is no downtime after a dermal filler procedure.

-Radiesse achieves instant wrinkle reduction and skin lifting.
+Radiesse provides instant wrinkle reduction and skin lifting effects.
 In addition, the gradual collagen boost caused by the body’s reaction to calcium particles in the skin enhances the treatment results.
-Treated skin continues to rejuvenate for months after the treatment.
-The effects of Radiesse can last for 18 months and up to two years in some cases.
+Your skin continues to rejuvenate for months after the treatment.
+The effects of Radiesse may last for 18 months and even up to two years in some cases.

 A Juvéderm treatment also provides immediate wrinkle reduction and skin volumizing effects.
 The results typically last between six and 12 months, with some Juvéderm products providing results that last up to 18 months.